Distributional Properties of Nearest-Site Angular Distances on the Sphere: Useful geometric properties of spherical triangles

+Let $A$ and $B$ be two distinct non-antipodal points on $S_R^2$, i.e., $A\neq \pm B$.
+These points define a great circle, i.e., a geodesic on $S_R^2$.
+We denote by

+the angular great-circle distance between $A$ and $B$, measured in radians.
+The corresponding physical arc length is $R L_{AB}$.
+On the unit sphere, the angular great-circle distance is numerically identical to the usual arc distance.
+On a sphere of radius $R$, however, the physical arc length and angular distance differ by a factor of $R$: if $L$ denotes angular distance in radians, then the corresponding physical arc length is $D=RL$.
+Conversely, an arc length $D$ corresponds to angular distance $D/R$.
+Throughout the main derivations, all distance variables, including $L_{AB}$, $L_0$, $L_1$, $L_2$, $r$, $h$, $L_{PB}$, and $L_{PC}$, denote angular distances in radians unless explicitly stated otherwise; physical arc-length quantities can be recovered afterward by this conversion.

+Under this angular-distance convention, trigonometric expressions such as $\sin r$, $\cos r$, $\tan r$, and $\cos(L_2)$ are dimensionally well defined.
+Surface areas retain the factor $R^2$ because they are measured on the sphere of radius $R$.

+Unless otherwise stated, all spherical triangles and polygons considered below are assumed to be geodesically convex, with edges given by minor great-circle arcs.
+We also exclude degenerate configurations: no relevant pair of vertices is antipodal, no spherical triangle has zero area, and the spherical Voronoi diagram is assumed to be in general position.
+In particular, sites are distinct, no Voronoi cell has zero area, and distance ties occur only on cell boundaries, which have surface area zero.
+For example, a spherical cap with angular radius $r$ has area $2\pi R^2(1-\cos r)$, and a spherical sector with opening angle $\alpha$ and angular radius $r$ has area $\alpha R^2(1-\cos r)$.
+If physical arc-length distances are desired, they can be recovered by multiplying angular distances by $R$.

-Throughout this manuscript, we denote the sphere in $\R^{3}$ centered at the origin (denoted by $O$) with radius $R$ by $S_{R}^{2} := \left\{ x\in \R^{2}: |x|=R \right\}$.
-Let $A$ and $B$ be two distinct and non-opposing points on $S_{R}^{2}$, e.g., $A \ne \pm B$, they define a great circle, i.e., geodesic on $S_{R}^{2}$.
-We denote the smallest arc of a great circle with endpoints $A$ and $B$ by $L_{AB}$; $\angle AOB$ measured in radians by $\varphi_{AB}$.
-We also denote the area of the spherical cap by $A_{cap}$ and the half-of-top angle \citep{ahmadi2014random} of this spherical cap by $\theta$ (see Fig. \ref{fig:SphrCap}).
-The area of a spherical sector, as shown in Fig. \ref{fig:Sphrfan}, is denoted by $A_{fan}$, its top angle is denoted by $\alpha$.
+We also denote the area of the spherical cap by $A_{cap}$ and the half-aperture angle \citep{ahmadi2014random} of this spherical cap by $\theta$ (see Fig. \ref{fig:SphrCap}).
+The area of a spherical sector, shown in Fig. \ref{fig:Sphrfan}, is denoted by $A_{fan}$, and its top angle is denoted by $\alpha$.
 Formal definitions of these concepts can be found in~\ref{sec:append-def}.

 \paragraph{Area of spherical triangle}

 Let $\alpha_P, \alpha_B, \alpha_C$ be the three interior angles of triangle $\Delta PBC$, as shown in Fig. \ref{fig:SphrTri}.
 It is well known that the area of $\Delta PBC$ is